 7. Employees are unable to take vacation because your system is too old.

 Only one guy in your group really knows the system well and he has the power to hold you hostage.
 What if he takes vacation, retires or wins the lottery and the system goes down?
 Who is going to fix it?
 If losing one or two people from your organization would put your business at risk, you need a new plan.

 Do You Have a Dinosaur?

 We can help you fill in the gaps too.
-Stay tuned for part two of this series, “Your Legacy System is a Dinosaur!”
+Check out part two of this series, “Your Legacy System is a Dinosaur!”